Atlas-Digital-Services/quilt/packages/react-form/README.md

 ###### Return value:

-An object representing the current state of the form, with imperative methods to reset, submit, and validate.
-Generally, the returned properties correspond 1:1 with the specific hook for their functionality.
+An object representing the current state of the form, with imperative methods to reset, submit, validate, and clean.
+Generally, the returned properties correspond 1:1 with the specific hook/utility for their functionality.

 #### Examples